elfarabi/messaging-apps-backend/README.md

 # Messaging Apps for Backend

-Messaging Apps adalah suatu aplikasi backend untuk feature chatting.
-Project ini menggunakan bahasa pemprograman Node.js and database postgreSQL.
+Messaging Apps is a backend application for chat features.
+This project uses the Node.js programming language and the postgreSQL database.

 ## Table of Contents